Welcome to the Keep our Future Afloat Campaign.

 The campaign's two main aims are to:

 secure a steady drumbeat of naval submarine and shipbuilding orders for shipyards in NW England so as to enable the Royal Navy to have the resources it needs to defend the UK and the sea lanes on which our trade depends ;

 sustain the high value skills in the UK's naval shipbuilding and submarine building yards, companies within their supply chains and at through life support bases.

-KOFAC has championed the business case for the delivery of a 7 boat Astute Submarine programme and more recently the Successor submarine programme has been the priority.
+KOFAC has championed the business case for the delivery of a 7 boat Astute Submarine programme.
+More recently the 4 boat Successor submarine Dreadnought class programme has been the priority.

-The decision to proceed with the 4 boat fleet is set to deliver over £4bn of gva wealth creation for Barrow alone.Across the nation that total rises to £12bn.
+The decision to proceed with the 4 boat fleet is forecast to deliver over £4bn of gva wealth creation for Barrow alone.Across the nation that total rises to £12bn.

 It will also support a supply chain of around 1,000 companies located in 444 British towns and cities.

 Some 93% of the submarines will be sourced in UK.

 Over 30,000 people are engaged in the UK "submarine enterprise" providing design, build, test commisioning and through life support.